paulghaddad/baby_site/src/pages/activities/index.md

 ### 3 art projects to try

-Doing art projects with my son was one of the things I looked forward to most during this age.
+Doing art projects with Hayden was one of the things I looked forward to most during this age.
 Once he could sit up in his high chair that vision became a reality.

 Art projects at this 5 to 6 month age are pretty basic, but are still a lot of fun.
 Here are three ideas to try.